Great Depression: German banking crisis of 1931 and British crisis

 The financial crisis escalated out of control in mid-1931, starting with the collapse of the Credit Anstalt in Vienna in May.
 This put heavy pressure on Germany, which was already in political turmoil.
-With the rise in violence of Nazi and communist movements, as well as investor nervousness at harsh government financial policies, investors withdrew their short-term money from Germany as confidence spiraled downward.
-The Reichsbank lost 150 million marks in the first week of June, 540 million in the second, and 150 million in two days, June 19–20.
+With the rise in violence of National Socialist ('Nazi') and Communist movements, as well as investor nervousness at harsh government financial policies, investors withdrew their short-term money from Germany as confidence spiraled downward.
+The Reichsbank lost 150 million marks in the first week of June, 540 million in the second, and 150 million in two days, 19–20 June.
 Collapse was at hand.
-U.S. President Herbert Hoover called for a moratorium on Payment of war reparations.
+U.S. President Herbert Hoover called for a moratorium on payment of war reparations.
 This angered Paris, which depended on a steady flow of German payments, but it slowed the crisis down, and the moratorium was agreed to in July 1931.
-An International conference in London later in July produced no agreements but on August 19 a standstill agreement froze Germany's foreign liabilities for six months.
+An International conference in London later in July produced no agreements but on 19 August a standstill agreement froze Germany's foreign liabilities for six months.
 Germany received emergency funding from private banks in New York as well as the Bank of International Settlements and the Bank of England.
 The funding only slowed the process.
 Industrial failures began in Germany, a major bank closed in July and a two-day holiday for all German banks was declared.
 Business failures were more frequent in July, and spread to Romania and Hungary.
 The crisis continued to get worse in Germany, bringing political upheaval that finally led to the coming to power of Hitler's Nazi regime in January 1933.

 The world financial crisis now began to overwhelm Britain; investors around the world started withdrawing their gold from London at the rate of £2.5 million per day.
-Credits of £25 million each from the Bank of France and the Federal Reserve Bank of New York and an issue of £15 million fiduciary note slowed, but did not reverse the British crisis.
+Credits of £25 million each from the Bank of France and the Federal Reserve Bank of New York and an issue of £15 million fiduciary note slowed, but did not reverse, the British crisis.
 The financial crisis now caused a major political crisis in Britain in August 1931.
 With deficits mounting, the bankers demanded a balanced budget; the divided cabinet of Prime Minister Ramsay MacDonald's Labour government agreed; it proposed to raise taxes, cut spending, and most controversially, to cut unemployment benefits 20%.
 The attack on welfare was unacceptable to the Labour movement.
 MacDonald wanted to resign, but King George V insisted he remain and form an all-party coalition "National Government".
 The Conservative and Liberals parties signed on, along with a small cadre of Labour, but the vast majority of Labour leaders denounced MacDonald as a traitor for leading the new government.
 Britain went off the gold standard, and suffered relatively less than other major countries in the Great Depression.
-In the 1931 British election, the Labour Party was virtually destroyed, leaving MacDonald as Prime Minister for a largely Conservative coalition.
+In the 1931 British election, the Labour Party was virtually destroyed, leaving MacDonald as prime minister for a largely Conservative coalition.